ferboiar/wrt32x/README.md

 6. upload your .config file to your repo "/configs" as wrt32x.config
 7. launch "**Actions**" > "**Build wrt32x (Lynksis Device)**"> "**Run workflow**" on YOUR repo

-after 4 or 5h of compilation you will see two new files into "Artifacs":
+after 4 or 5h of compilation you will see new files into "Artifacs".

 ### Flashing process
 If you are not sure about your kernel partition size do a sysupgrade from command line [Increasing mamba and venom kernel partition to 6MB](https://forum.openwrt.org/t/increasing-mamba-and-venom-kernel-partition-to-6mb)